varrahan/tt-metrics-exporter/README.md

 metadata, while firmware, hwmon, live memory, and Tensix-utilization metrics remain empty.

-PCIe performance counter files under `pcie_perf_counters/` are available behind `--collect-pcie-counters`.
-They are disabled by default because the current `ttsim` VM disconnected while reading one of those simulator sysfs files directly.
+`hwmon` inputs and PCIe performance counters are explicit opt-ins through `--collect-hwmon` and `--collect-pcie-counters`.
+They are disabled by default because the current `ttsim` bridge has unsafe or incomplete implementations of both interfaces.
+The production physical-hardware manifest enables `hwmon`;
+enable either source elsewhere only after validating that environment.

 ## Build And Test